 A symbol of the transformation of BMW in the age of electric vehicles.

 In BMW M’s 50th anniversary year, a historic vehicle is bridging the gap between the past and the electrified present.
-Ronnie Fieg as an automotive enthusiast has transformed a 1972 BMW 1602 into a contemporary electric car.
-This is based on the 1972 Olympic Games in Munich, where two BMW 1602s, converted into electric cars, were used at various long-distance competitions as accompanying and camera cars by the organisation committee.
+As a BMW enthusiast, Ronnie Fieg has also transformed a 1972 BMW 1602 into a contemporary electric car.
+A homage to history: at the 1972 Olympic Games in Munich, two BMW 1602s, converted into electric cars, were used at various long-distance competitions as accompanying and camera cars by the organisation committee.
 This was the start of a pioneering, forward-looking evolution of electrified vehicles at BMW.
-To commemorate the debut of electrification at BMW, BMW and Kith Season 2 presents the 1972 BMW 1602 Elektro by Ronnie Fieg.

 The unique 1972 BMW 1602 Elektro by Ronnie Fieg will be handed over to the designer by the BMW Group.
 He already owns an impressive collection of BMW vehicles, including a legendary BMW E30 M3 by Kith stemming from Season 1 of the collaboration.
 His passion for BMW was sparked as a boy by his grandfather; the collaboration with BMW M means this comes full circle for him.
 Ronnie Fieg founded his Kith label in 2011.
 The collaboration between the BMW and Kith brands started in 2020 with the design of a BMW M4 Competition Coupé by Ronnie Fieg.
 The 150 editions of the exclusive BMW M4 Competition × Kith were sold out in less than 30 minutes.